 But there are always a few kids who just don’t work well in a loud environment.
 This is especially true for students with ASD or auditory processing issues.
 And hey, some people (like myself), just think better when it’s quiet.
 You should give those students the option to escape the noise.

 Using these strategies consistently will teach students to control their noise level in the classroom and it pays off in so many ways.
 Think about your next field trip or a classroom visitor coming in to speak.
+Nothing is more embarrassing than a noisy classroom that you can’t control.
 How nice would it be to know your students will maintain a respectful volume when talking without constant reminders?